Initiation of insolvency proceedings

 Insolvency administrator

 The court appoints the insolvency administrator.
-His or her task is primarily to deal with the estate, to try to satisfy creditors’ claims and, in the event of bankruptcy, to deal with the monetisation of the debtor’s assets.
+His or her task is primarily to deal with the assets of the estate, to try to satisfy the claims of creditors and, in the event of bankruptcy, he or she also deals with the monetisation of the debtor’s assets.

 Monetization of secured assets listed in the inventory is carried out by the insolvency administrator on the instructions of the secured creditor or secured creditors if their right to the same assets is vested.